drawpile/drawpile.github.io/help/common/update2x3x1.markdown

 * Curves in e.g. the brush editor now have numeric input fields to let set their points to precise values.
 * You can now set the brush cursor to be totally blank, showing only the outline.
 * File names now have a more sensible default that includes a date and session name if possible, rather than just the rather useless "Untitled".
+* The new and open buttons in the file toolbar have been replaced with a menu button that shows some more common file actions.
+It also gives you access to the menu, if the top bar is hard to hit on your device.
 * The extents of rectangle selections are now shown in the status bar at the bottom.
 * Custom color schemes no longer need to override existing ones, you can just drop new ones into the directory and they become selectable.
-* Right-clicking with the freehand brush tool now draws with the background color (unless otherwise assigned.)
+* Right-clicking with the freehand brush tool can now be assigned to draw with the background color or use the eraser.
 * The Alt key is no longer captured by the menu bar and you can customize shortcuts like Alt+F to open its menus, which were previously not configurable.
+* Holding the layer picking shortcut (Ctrl+Shift by default) now shows you the current layer on the cursor.
+* A UDP activity stream under Tools → Developer Tools, which can be used to integrate with streaming avatars like Drawvatar.
+* Canvas resizing is now much faster and uses far less memory.
+* Drawpile now starts up quicker, the difference is especially large if you have a lot of brushes.

-And that's only the notable features, there's also been numerous bugfixes and performance improvements along the way.
+And that's only the notable features, there's also been numerous bugfixes and more performance improvements along the way.